kchen90/al-folio/_pages/research.md

 We develop context-specific directed evolution platforms that are tailored to the intended application.
 Targets include but are not limited to gene-editing enzymes, sequence-specific proteases, and gene-regulatory proteins.

 ## Nanoparticle-based targeted delivery of therapeutic biomolecules
 We design and build nanoparticle platforms for tissue-targeted delivery of therapeutic biomolecules, exemplified by CRISPR gene-editing enzymes.
-We are tackling delivery to the liver and lung, and more challengingly to the brain and heart.
+We are tackling delivery to the liver and lung,  with the brain and heart as more challenging targets.

 ## Epigenetic regulation and functional genomic studies
 We repurpose nucleic acid–modifying enzymes for targeted epigenetic editing and gene regulation, and create molecular tools to enable functional genomic studies and understand gene activities during disease development.